fractalysid/Twive_Simplified/Layout.md

 - No use of combos (almost)
 - Prefer more layers and avoid using keys in difficult positions (a few exceptions exist where I preferred keeping the standard position)
 - An extra QWERTY layer in case someone else needs to use your keyboard or you want to game with it
 - "Ok wait! you lied! we've got 11 layers!".
 I did not, Qwerty does not count, it makes no sense and it's not even worth to call it a "layout".
-We could remove it and noone wille ever notice.
+We could remove it and noone will ever notice.

 ### Details about layers and modifiers triggering
-- Home row layer toggle: Positional hold-tap, "tap-preferred" with 250ms tapping term.
+- Home row layer toggle: Positional hold-tap, "tap-preferred" with 200ms tapping term.
 This can probably be lowered for most
-- Bottom row modifier: Positional hold-tap, "tap-preferred" with 200ms tapping term
+- Bottom row modifier: Positional hold-tap, "tap-preferred" with 175ms tapping term
 - Common layer: default layer-toggle timings
-- Utility layer: "Balanced" with only 150ms tapping term for quick access while typing text.
-135ms should be feasible
+- Utility layer: "Balanced" with only 135ms tapping term for quick access while typing text

 # Layers
 There are 10 layers: